 By optimizing the coating process and coating composition of the fine-blanking die surface, the comprehensive performance of the coating is improved, and the service life of the blanking die is effectively improved.
 The performance of titanium nitride and titanium aluminide coatings were compared.
 After improvement, the microhardness of the titanium aluminide coating reached 3200HV0.05, and the coefficient of dry friction to steel dropped to 0.30-0.35.
-At the same time, the average service life of fine blanking dies has been increased by 35.5%.
+At the same time, the average service life of fine vacuum coating process of blanking dies has been increased by 35.5%.
 The titanium aluminide mold components are punched under high pressure and high temperature (shear cut) conditions.
 The improvement of the life of the concave and convex dies in the fine blanking forming mold has always been the focus of engineering technology research.
 The use of physical vapor deposition technology in the surface treatment technology of mold materials prepares a titanium-containing compound strengthening layer with a thickness of about 3-5 μm on the surface of the workpiece to increase its service life.
 This paper studies a new coating process technology to improve the service life of fine blanking dies by improving the process.

 The failure mode of the mold